alex-petrenko/sample-factory/docs/09-environment-integrations/mujoco.md

 #### Reports

-1. Sample-Factory was benchmarked on MuJoCo against CleanRL.
+1. Sample Factory was benchmarked on MuJoCo against CleanRL.
 Sample-Factory was able to achieve similar sample efficiency as CleanRL using the same parameters.
     - https://wandb.ai/andrewzhang505/sample_factory/reports/MuJoCo-Sample-Factory-vs-CleanRL-w-o-EnvPool--VmlldzoyMjMyMTQ0

-2. Sample-Factory can run experiments synchronously or asynchronously, with asynchronous execution usually having worse sample efficiency but runs faster.
+2. Sample Factory can run experiments synchronously or asynchronously, with asynchronous execution usually having worse sample efficiency but runs faster.
 MuJoCo's environments were compared using the two modes in Sample-Factory
     - https://wandb.ai/andrewzhang505/sample_factory/reports/MuJoCo-Synchronous-vs-Asynchronous--VmlldzoyMzEzNDUz

-3. Sample-Factory comparison with CleanRL in terms of wall time.
+3. Sample Factory comparison with CleanRL in terms of wall time.
 Both experiments are run on a 16 core machine with 1 GPU.
 Sample-Factory was able to complete 10M samples 5 times as fast as CleanRL
     - https://wandb.ai/andrewzhang505/sample_factory/reports/MuJoCo-Sample-Factory-vs-CleanRL-Wall-Time--VmlldzoyMzg2MDA3

 #### Models